Deferred Prosecution Unit

 - No pending or open matters filed or under review.

 - Voluntary participation.

 - Have no prior convictions for less than 5 years prior to referring offense (except delinquency, adjudications, low level non-assaultive misdemeanors, or OWI 1 & 2).

-- No prior probation or DPU participation for less than 5 years prior to referring offense (except juvenile supervision & informal probation / conditional discharge out of state probation terms).
+- No prior probation, parole, extended supervision or DPU participation for less than 5 years prior to referring offense (except juvenile supervision & informal probation / conditional discharge out of state probation terms).

 - No repeat domestic violence or family violence offenses.

 - No prior DPU clients who were returned to court for failure to comply

 - Director reviews juvenile history to assess risk.

 - Director maintains ability to make exceptions when compelling circumstances exist.